Skip to main content

 Which workflow should you choose?

-Choose a creator platform when the output is repurposed content: clips, captions, chapters, posts, or outlines.
-Choose Atlas when a transcript-backed video should become a source for grounded questions, citation inspection, and checkable notes.
+Choose a creator tool for clips, captions, chapters, posts, or outlines.
+Choose Atlas when a YouTube transcript needs to support cited questions and research notes.

 Atlas logoAtlas